l3mpire/lemverse/README.md

   replSetName: rs0
 ```

+Restart the Mongo service using `systemctl restart mongod` and initiate the replica set using `rs.initiate()` from the mongo shell.

 If you do have some sensitive information, you can copy the file `settings.json` and paste it on the server at `/usr/local/etc/lemverse.json` (Server side only).
 At the startup of the application, those settings will be merged with the current ones.